 Video 1: FSI analysis of a silo avalanche.
 [3]

-On the other hand, it is also possible to calculate the stresses in the agitators.
-Solid structures can be treated as completely stationary obstructions in the fluid flow, in order to compute the stresses in solid materials.
+In addition, it is possible to calculate the stresses in the agitators.
+Solid structures can be treated as fully stationary obstacles in the fluid flow in order to calculate the stresses in the solid materials.

 FSI analysis and its applications in industry